unicornist/unicornist/README.md

 **✨ Obsessed with:** AI, Design, Leadership, Entrepreneurship, Scaling and Decentralization

-**💉 Addicted to:** Learning new stuff, Screens, Creating
+**💉 Addicted to:** Learning everything, Screens, Creating

-**💪 Good at:** Asking challenging questions, Coaching/Mentoring/Teaching, Finding edge cases and flaws
+**💪 Good at:** Asking challenging questions, Finding edge cases and flaws, Mentoring and Teaching

 **🧙‍♂️ Superpower:** Seeing the bigger picture and the tiniest details at the same time